-It’s very easy when looking at luggage systems to become focused solely on panniers.
+It’s easy when looking at luggage systems to become focused solely on panniers.

-Don’t forget, a top box is probably more useful day-to-day than any set of panniers – whether hard or soft.
+Don’t forget, a top box has greater day-to-day use than any set of panniers – whether hard or soft.

 I only ever use my panniers for touring – and even then, I do so begrudgingly!
 However, I use my top box almost every time I leave the house.

-Most top boxes have the capacity to store your helmet as well as most of your essentials.
+Most top boxes have room to store your helmet as well as most of your essentials.
 So for me, they are a no brainer.

 If you prefer to travel light, there are some awesome tail packs available these days.

-When riding sports bikes, I find a tank bag to be an indispensable motorcycle touring packing option in the same way I find a top box to be indispensable on a touring bike.
+When I used to ride sports bikes, I found a tank bag to be indispensable in the same way I find a top box to be indispensable on a touring bike now.